-For one (1) year after termination of port commission service, a former commissioner must disclose past port commission service before participating in any port action.
-The disclosure shall be made in writing to the commission clerk who will notify the commission.
+For one (1) year after termination of port commission service, a former commissioner must disclose his or her past port commission service before participating in any port action.
+The disclosure shall be made in writing to the commission's outside counselcommission clerk who will notify the commission.

-F. Use of Confidential Information.
+G. Use of Confidential Information.